titumozammel/human-energy-enablement/README.md

 > **Potential → Condition → Application → Execution → Sustainability → Value**

 Enablement creates economic relevance when it improves the organization's ability to convert capability into sustainable execution.

+Therefore:

+> **Enablement is a means of conversion, not the final economic outcome.**

 ---